 We’ve compiled this list of tips and steps to guide you through what to do in a car accident.

-If there are injuries, deaths or other emergencies (e.g. a car fire) as a result of the motor vehicle accident, the first thing you should do is immediately call 000 (triple zero) and request emergency services.
+If there are personal injuries, deaths or other emergencies (e.g. a car fire) as a result of the motor vehicle accident, the first thing you should do is immediately call 000 (triple zero) and request emergency services.

 Depending on the accident’s severity and circumstances, you may need to call the police and provide accurate details of the accident, including time and date, location, contact details of all parties and the extent of any accident injuries.
 It might be necessary to call a tow truck to move the damaged vehicles, and you should consider calling your insurer for advice on who to contact for towing.
 Officers from the local police station might also help with road safety and direct traffic at the accident scene.